jjti/ff/README.md

 ## Controls

 Clicking on a player drafts the player to the active team (currently drafting).
-You can skip the current turn (not drafting a player), undo the last round's pick (if they make a mistake), or remove a player (if the player was drafted already but they missed it).
+You can skip the current turn (not drafting a player), undo the last round's pick (if they make a mistake), or remove a player (if the player was drafted already but you missed it).